Tesla suspends production at U.S. vehicle factory due to coronavirus

 Tesla’s Giga factory in Nevada, which employs around 7,000 people, produces battery packs for its electric vehicles and stationary storage systems.

-The company’s Buffalo, New York, plant produces the company’s solar roof tiles as well as some Supercharger and energy storage components.
-It has more than 1,500 jobs in the city of Buffalo, the company said last month.
+Its Buffalo, New York, plant produces the company’s solar roof tiles as well as some Supercharger and energy storage components.
+It has more than 1,500 workers in Buffalo, the company said last month.

 U.S. automakers Ford Motor Co, General Motors Co and Fiat Chrysler Automobiles NV, on Wednesday said they were shuttering their U.S. plants, as well as factories in Canada and Mexico, to stop the spread of coronavirus.

-Reporting by Tina Bellon in New York; Additional reporting by Nichola Groom in Los Angeles; Editing by Tom Brown and Matthew Lewis
+Reporting by Tina Bellon in New York; Additional reporting by Nichola Groom in Los Angeles and Yilei Sun in Beijing; Editing by Tom Brown, Matthew Lewis and Kim Coghill